murexrobotics/docs/pages/elec/onboarding/welcome.md

 # Welcome!

 Welcome to MUREX Robotics Electrical.
-We are a subgroup focused on integration, and efficiency.
+We are focused on pushing boundaries and making electronics/systems design more accessible to all.

 ## Introduction

 > *"I do not think there is any thrill that can go through the human heart like that felt by the inventor as he sees some creation of the brain unfolding to success"*
 – [Nikola Tesla](https://en.wikipedia.org/wiki/Nikola_Tesla)

-MUREX Robotics Electrical focuses on making everything custom, highly integrated, and doing it as well as we possibly can.
+MUREX Robotics Electrical focuses on making everything highly integrated and custom.
 We make industrial/commercial level motion, power, communication, vision and wireless systems accessible to all.
-Making components custom means we can do unprecedented levels of integration within MUREX robotics systems.
+By making components fully custom, we can accomplish unprecedented levels of integration within MUREX robotics systems.
 By keeping COTS parts to a minimum, we vertically integrate all aspects of the robot, minimize space, and surprisingly, minimize cost.
 We don't do it the easy way.
 That's not what we believe in.

 ## Explanations

 MUREX Robotics Electrical has a high but very rewarding learning curve.
-Below explains the basis of the work we do. ***It is not required that you understand the material, this is for you to learn.
+Below explains the basis of the work we do. ***It is not required that you understand the material.
+This is for you to learn.
 We do not expect you to know anything when you first join.***

 ## Required Software

-- KiCAD Nightly
+- KiCAD **Nightly** (we utilize Nightly build features)
   - Version 7.99
     - [macOS](https://downloads.kicad.org/kicad/macos/explore/nightlies)
     - [Windows](https://downloads.kicad.org/kicad/windows/explore/nightlies)